Blueberry Lemon Dutch Baby

 Keys to nailing this Blueberry Lemon Dutch Baby

-Make sure your badder is smooth- When your blending your ingredients together, make sure you don’t under blend.
+Make sure your batter is smooth- When your blending your ingredients together, make sure you don’t under blend.
 If you see lumps in the badder, just give it a few more seconds at a high speed.
 Add a bit of extra liquid (1 tsp at a time) until you get the desired consistency.

 Fresh fruit always makes a difference- We understand that depending on where you live you might not be able to get the freshest of blueberries.
 If you have frozen blueberries don’t feel like you can’t use them.
 Fresh is best, but not always a necessity!